singh-man/books/crackingTheCoding/17_hard.md

 We can now remove all the evens and focus on the odds, or remove all the odds  and focus on the evens.

 Okay, but how do we figure out what the next bit in v is?
-If v were contained in our (now smaller) list, then we should expect to find the following (where count₂ indicates  the number of 0s or 1 s in the second least significant bit):
+If v were contained in our (now smaller) list, then we should expect to find the following (where count₂ indicates  the number of 0s or 1s in the second least significant bit):

 	count₂(0s)  = count₂(1s)  OR count₂(0s) =  1 + count₂(1s)